iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.howwefeel 5 reviews"/>
 </p>

+> My husband thought this was a bad idea.
+Big brother in your business!?
+I don't know, at the time everyone was concerned with the covid-19 pandemic and I didn't see the harm?<br> :date: __2021-06-06 21:11:33__

 > I like this app<br> :date: __2021-05-17 12:40:14__

 > I enjoy using the app because it allows me to stay in tune with myself.<br> :date: __2021-05-13 20:51:36__